sofroniewn/2pRAM-paper/README.md

-# A large field of view two-photon mesoscope with subcellular resolution for in vivo imaging
+# Mesoscale two-photon calcium imaging with the 2p-RAM

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/sofroniewn/2pRAM-paper)

-Notebooks accompanying
+Notebooks and data acquired with the two-photon random access mesoscope (2p-RAM), accompanying

 A large field of view two-photon mesoscope with subcellular resolution for in vivo imaging